 Headless CMS platforms, on the other hand, allow you almost unlimited scalability in terms of features and hosting.
 The headless approach uses the cloud and CDNs to unlock almost infinite scalability without incurring hefty monthly costs.
 Also, if you need a new feature in your headless platform, you're just an API call away from it.

-On the other hand, Headless architecture is almost impervious to these vulnerabilities.
+Traditional platforms have many different attack surfaces and are vulnerable to malicious attacks like SQL injection and DDoS.
+On the other hand, headless architecture is almost impervious to these vulnerabilities.
 Headless platforms are cloud-based and update automatically, reducing potential exploits.
 In addition, by separating the frontend, the backend, and the different PBCs, headless-built digital experiences present fewer attack vectors than their traditional counterparts, making them harder to hack.

 One of the main advantages of WordPress and other traditional platforms is that everyone can use them.
 Headless architecture, on the contrary, is still relatively new, and the average WordPress developer might not be yet ready to work with an interconnected, non-monolithic web of services.

-- You want to start omnichannel marketing campaigns: Developers can create digital experiences and web apps for emerging devices and channels by decoupling the front and the backend.
+You want to start omnichannel marketing campaigns.
+Developers can create digital experiences and web apps for emerging devices and channels by decoupling the front and the backend.
 A headless platform enables you to deliver content to different touchpoints from a single unified platform.

-- You want to use your own tech stack: If your company has a set of tools they know and love, going headless is a sensible way of building things your way without becoming tied down to a specific/limited tech stack as you would with WordPress and its PHP-based approach.
+You want to use your own tech stack.
+If your company has a set of tools they know and love, going headless is a sensible way of building things your way without becoming tied down to a specific/limited tech stack as you would with WordPress and its PHP-based approach.

-- You want to revamp your existing systems: If you're still reliant on legacy approaches and want to build websites the modern way, staying on a traditional platform will not give you all the benefits headless would.
+You want to revamp your existing systems.
+If you're still reliant on legacy approaches and want to build websites the modern way, staying on a traditional platform will not give you all the benefits headless would.
 Headless implementation ensures that your company remains future-proof and that the digital experiences you build remain snappy and performant.

-- You require a marketer-friendly platform: As we noted before, the headless approach tends to leave marketers out in the open unless you use the right headless CMS.
+You require a marketer-friendly platform.
+As we noted before, the headless approach tends to leave marketers out in the open unless you use the right headless CMS.
 Suppose you rely on marketers and content editors to create websites and digital experiences.
 You might not need to go headless unless you have the resources to educate your collaborators on this new approach.

-- You're a small company with limited resources: Implementing a headless solution can be resource-intensive, and if you're still starting, switching to headless might incur extra costs.
+You're a small company with limited resources.
+Implementing a headless solution can be resource-intensive, and if you're still starting, switching to headless might incur extra costs.
 Before going all-in, we advise you to create a proof of concept to assess your company's viability of a headless solution.

-- Your current CMS is enough: Implementing headless architecture is a great choice, but it's not something you have to do only for fear of missing out.
+Your current CMS is enough.
+Implementing headless architecture is a great choice, but it's not something you have to do only for fear of missing out.
 If your current CMS is enough for what you need, you may not need to change, but if you feel like implementing headless can take you to the next level, do it but proceed with caution.

 By now, you should have a solid understanding of headless architecture, its pros and cons, and when going headless would move the needle.
 But, to help you see things even clearer, let’s see some examples of headless architecture so you can see what it means and can do in real life.